 - The amount of sugar may be adjusted according to the sourness of pineapple.

-- Some roasted cumin seeds powder (bhuna jeera powder) may be sprinkled after turning off the heat for a nice and soothing aroma.
+- Some roasted cumin powder (bhuna jeera powder) may be sprinkled after turning off the heat for a nice and soothing aroma.